coopdanger/ppm-specification/draft-ppm-protocol.md

 ~~~

 After processing all of the sub-requests, the helper encrypts its updated state
-and constructs its response to the aggregate request.
+and constructs its response to the request.

 ### Verify-Next Request

 For VDAFs requiring more than one round of communication, subsequent rounds are
-handled by using a *verify-next request*.
-The message payload has the following
+handled by using a *verify-next request*. the leader sends a POST request to
-structure:
+`[aggregator]/aggregate_next` with the following message:

 ~~~
 struct {